FS-Driverless/Formula-Student-Driverless-Simulator/docs/getting-started.md

 The simulator exposes an RPC api that is used by the ros bridge to communicate with the vehicle.
 The ros bridge should preferable run on the same computer as the simulator to ensure low latency and high bandwidth.

-> It is theoretically possible to run the ros bridge on a different computer than the simulator.
+It is possible to run the ros bridge on a different computer than the simulator.
-  However, this has not been tested recently and it might be broken.
+To get this to work you should use the `host` argument in the `fsds_ros_bridge.launch` file.
-  You should look into the fsds_ros_bridge.launch file and check the `host_ip` variable.
+The ros bridge will connect to the simulator on port 41451.

 The ros bridge only works on Ubuntu.
 If you have the simulator running on windows we reccommend Windows Subsystem for Linux.